[+]

 |

-AWBW has two main options for competitive play currently.
 The first is the Global League, where players compete in a ladder format to move up on the leaderboards.
 You can read the Rules and Info page for more information.
 The Global League is great for consistently finding competitive games on balanced maps against players of similar skill, and there are three modes available to play: Standard, Fog of War, and High Funds.
+Note that these games are created with lenient timer settings, and are intended to be played over the course of multiple days in several sittings.

 |